Japan Horse Racing Tips

 How many racecourses are there in Japan?

 There are 25 racecourses in Japan.
-Ten run by the Japan Racing Association, 15 run by the National Association of Racing.
+Ten are run by the Japan Racing Association and the other 15 by the National Association of Racing.